OlivierLD/raspberry-coffee/TideEngine/README.md

 As opposed to a DOM Parser that loads the DOM representation of the document in memory, the SAX parser scans it until the expected data are found.

-> Note about the encoding: The XML Data are 'ISO-8859-1' encoded.
-For an easier access, those
+> Note about the encoding: The XML Data are `ISO-8859-1` encoded.
-> elements (mainly the String elements, like station names) are returned as 'UTF-8' encoded by the REST API.
+> For an easier access, those elements (mainly the String elements, like station names) are returned as `UTF-8` encoded data by REST APIs.

 Some basic tests are available in the `tests` folder.